Houston's Line of

 fire apparatus was broadsided, breaking it into several pieces.

-Due to the severity of his injuries, he was transferred to Brooks Army
+Due to the severity of his injuries, Jed was transferred to Brooks Army

-Hospital at Fort Sam Houston, in San Antonio in a plane owned by a local oil
+Medical Center at Fort Sam Houston, San Antonio, Texas on a plane owned by a

-Jed, in 1940, at the of age eighteen he became a member of the
+In 1940, at the of age eighteen, Jed became a member of the United

-United States Naval Reserves and served during World War II.
-His group
+States Naval Reserves and served during World War II.
+His group protected

-protected cargo ships to keep them from being sunk by the enemy.
-In
+cargo ships to keep them from being sunk by German submarines.
+In 1943, at

-1943, at the age of twenty one he returned to the United States and was
+the age of twenty-one, he returned to the United States was discharged and

 |